 How to make soap spray

-Note: Do a spot test before spraying soapy water on the complete plant, to see how the plant reacts against it.
+Note: Do a spot test before spraying soapy water on the complete plant to see how the plant reacts against it.

 Garlic and hot pepper spray